Dr. med. Dirk Manski

 Surgical Exploration of the Scrotum

-In the slightest doubt about the diagnosis of epididymitis, a surgical exploration of the scrotum must be done to exclude testicular torsion.
+If there is doubt about the diagnosis of epididymitis, a surgical exploration of the scrotum is necessary to exclude testicular torsion.
 When a testicular tumor might be possible, an inguinal approach to the testis should be chosen.

 Diagnosing voiding dysfunction

-Uroflowmetry, exclusion of residual urine in the bladder, retrograde urethrography and/or cystogram should be performed after healed epididymitis, if a voiding dysfunction is suspected.
-Voiding dysfunctions are most likely in children and in elderly patients with epididymitis.
+Uroflowmetry, exclusion of residual urine in the bladder, retrograde urethrography or cystogram are options to diagnose voiding dysfunction after healed epididymitis.
+Voiding dysfunctions are most likely in children or elderly patients with epididymitis.

 Treatment of Epididymitis